obmarg/cynic/cynic-book/src/derives/query-arguments.md

 need to be specifically related to GraphQL or used in a query, though if you don't use them at all you should get dead code warnings from Rust.

-### Using FragmentArguments
+### Using QueryVariables

-To use any fields of this struct as an argument to a QueryFragment, the struct must provide an `argument_struct` parameter that points to the `FilmArguments` struct.
-This allows arguments to be passed in using the `arguments` attribute on the fields where you wish to pass them.
+To use any fields of this struct as an argument to a QueryFragment, the struct must provide a `variables` parameter that points to the `FilmArguments` struct.
+This allows variables to be passed in using the `arguments` attribute on the fields where you wish to pass them.

 ```rust